hashicorp/design-system/.changeset/proud-houses-glow.md

 "@hashicorp/design-system-components": minor
 ---

-removed the “isDisabled“ prop from the “Button” component in favour of the native “disabled“ attribute
+removed the “isDisabled“ prop from the “Button” component; added instructions for developers to manually add it themselves if needed.